justinepicar/Art_Style_Classification/README.md

 ## INTRODUCTION
 ___
 *Museums are important hubs of recorded cultural history.
 However, they struggle with budget cuts and rely on increased audience engagement to encourage economic support.
 Some museums, particularly smaller and lesser known ones, are not able to offer programs and activities that actively engage people in their local communities.
+New art enthusiasts can also be intimidated by art without background knowledge.*

+*An online poll from
+art start-up Meural shows that from a group of 1,000 people, only 18% of all ages in the US could identify who painted **The Girl with the Pearl Earring** (Hint: It's Johannes Vermeer!).
+However, 20% of people said they would appreciate art if it was more accessible.
 With globalization and the internet, appreciating art has become a hugely popular experience shared by many people from more diverse backgrounds.
 There is an opportunity to reach and teach a broader group of people.
-However, it can be intimidating and confusing to look at a work of art and not understand why it was and continues to be culturally significant and important, especially for budding art enthusiasts.
 This can be made easier by being able to identify the style of a painting.
 For this project I will create a machine learning model that classifies the art style of a painting based on its image.*

 ## DATA
 ___